upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 # Problem Statements

 We have 3 problem statements for you.
-You can choose to work on any or more than one.
-However, producing a good quality notebook takes time and in our experience, best performing groups have done mostly scored best on solving a single problem with an extensively explained analysis and solution.
+You can choose to work on any one of them.
+Producing a good quality notebook takes time and in our experience, best performing groups have done mostly scored best on solving a single problem with an extensively explained analysis and solution.
 Here are the 3 problems all of which are equally complex:

 ## Problem 1: Bitcoin Price Analysis